Kachka (restaurant): History

 In late 2019, they opened Kachka Lavka, a grocery and deli, in the mezzanine of the restaurant.

 In 2020, Kachka opened a summer pop-up, Kachka Alfresca, which served 1990s-inspired comfort food.
 Kachka Alfresca closed in October 2020.

 The restaurant implemented service fees, replacing optional tipping.

 Bobby Flay visited the restaurant for a 2023 episode of The Whole Story With Anderson Cooper, called "Restaurant Nation: What's Changed?"

+The restaurant participated in Portland's Dumpling Week and Portland Dining Month in 2026.
+Kachka also participated in Strawberry Shortcake Week, which was presented by and in support of the James Beard Public Market.
+In 2026, Kachka was among local restaurants, community organizations, and other businesses that joined the "We Are Rip City" campaign in support of the Moda Center renovation project.

 Reception

 Brooke Jackson-Glidden included the Herring Under a Fur Coat in Eater Portlands 2024 overview of "iconic" Portland dishes.
 Katrina Yentch included Kachka in Eater Portlands 2025 overview of the best restaurants in Buckman.
 Rebecca Roland included the sour cherry vareniki in Eater Portlands 2025 overview of the city's eleven best restaurants for desserts.

 Kachka was also included in The Infatuation's 2024 list of Portland's best restaurants.
 Michael Russell included Kann in The Oregonians 2025 list of the 21 best restaurants in southeast Portland.
 He also ranked Kachka number 5 in the newspaper's 2025 list of Portland's 40 best restaurants.
-Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.
+Hannah Wallace included the business in Condé Nast Travelers 2025 list of Portland's 23 best restaurants.
 The business was included in Portland Monthly's 2025 list of 25 restaurants "that made Portland".
+Writers for Portland Monthly included the pelmini in a 2025 list of the city's "most iconic" dishes.